 Writing enables me to come to an understanding in my own time.
 It allows me to have the argument with myself first so I can maybe then go and have it with others.
 And art provides the ingredients for that to happen.
 Writing about art forces me to slow down, to think about what is in front of me right now, and how that relates to specific ideas.
 It is a sorter, a filter.
 And somehow, it also helps me to produce words which might make someone else want to look at art.
 And for that I am grateful.

 A total cliché, the photo of me standing sheepishly and hypocritically (I woz ‘ere) next to that painting with notebook in hand sits on my desk, a reminder of what got me into this game in the first place.
 Writing is a challenge I truly enjoy, a challenge posed time and again by art.
 I need writing in order to keep going, and I need art in order to keep writing.
 It’s that simple, and that complicated.

-Chloé Wolifson is an independent arts writer, curator, and arts administrator, based in Sydney, Australia.
+Chloé Wolifson is an independent arts writer, researcher and curator based in Sydney, Australia.
 She is regularly commissioned as a writer, including exhibition essays and reviews, and has curated and co-curated exhibitions in public, artist-run and commercial spaces.
-She has a decade’s experience in arts administration and management.
+She has over a decade’s experience in arts administration and management.